cwmiller/hypo/README.md

 # Hypo

-Hypo is a Dependency Injection container for PHP 5.4+.
+Hypo is a Dependency Injection Container for PHP 5.4+.
 It provides a simple, fluent API for configuration.
+Currently, Hypo only supports Constructor Injection.

-## Features
+## Examples
--   Simple configuration via Fluent API
--   Constructor injection (setter injection possibly in the future)
--   Named dependencies

-##Examples

 ### Registering a Class